 95672.
 Record Keeping Requirements.

-Beginning January 1, 2018, owners or operators of facilities located in sectors listed in section 95666 subject to requirements specified in sections 95668, 95669, 95670, and 95671 shall maintain, and make available upon request by the ARB Executive Officer, a copy of records necessary to verify compliance with the provisions of this subarticle which include the following:
+Owners or operators of facilities in sectors listed in section 95666 subject to requirements specified in sections 95668, 95669, 95669.1, 95670, and 95671 shall maintain, and make available upon request by the CARB Executive Officer, a copy of records necessary to verify compliance with the provisions of this subarticle which include the following:

 Flash Analysis Testing

-Maintain, for at five years from the date of each flash analysis test, a record of the flash analysis testing that shall include the following:
+Maintain, for at least five years from the date of each flash analysis test, a record of the flash analysis testing that shall include the following:

-A sketch or diagram of each separator and tank system tested that identifies the liquid sampling location and all pressure vessels, separators tanks, sumps, and ponds within the system; and,
+A sketch or diagram of each separator and tank system tested that identifies the liquid sampling location and all pressure vessels, separators, tanks, sumps, and ponds within the system; and,

-A record of the flash analysis testing results, calculations, and a description of the separator and tank system as specified in Appendix A Table A1; and,
+A record of the flash analysis testing results, calculations, and a description of the separator and tank system as specified in Appendix A, Table A1; and,

-A field testing form for each flash analysis test conducted as specified in Appendix C Form 1; and,
+A field testing form for each flash analysis test conducted as specified in Appendix C, Form 1; and,

 The laboratory report(s) for each flash analysis test conducted.